valeriorizzi/OneOPES_tutorial/README.md

 <img width="350" height="350" alt="ezgif-49494ac320700ea2" src="https://github.com/obzehn/renders/blob/main/gifs/video_hostguest.gif?raw=true" />

-*Figure 1: OneOPES logo and a host-guest system bound state dynamics.
+*Figure 1: OneOPES logo and host-guest system bound state dynamics.
 Image created and rendered by [Nicola Piasentin](https://github.com/obzehn/renders)*

 </div>

 This tutorial provides a technical guide to implementing **OneOPES** ([JCTC 2023](https://pubs.acs.org/doi/10.1021/acs.jctc.3c00254)), a replica-exchange strategy developed by Valerio Rizzi, Simone Aureli, Narjes Ansari and Francesco Luigi Gervasio.
 OneOPES combines enhanced sampling techniques **OPES Explore** ([JCTC 2022](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00152)) and **OPES MultiThermal** ([PRX 2020](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.10.041034)), recently developed by Michele Invernizzi, Pablo Piaggi and Michele Parrinello.
 The input files from the OneOPES paper are all available on ([PLUMED NEST](https://www.plumed-nest.org/eggs/23/011/)) and ([Github](https://github.com/valeriorizzi/OneOPES/)).

 OneOPES is designed to consistently deliver valid free energy results even when the accelerated Collective Variables (CVs) are suboptimal, significantly reducing the human effort usually required for fine-tuning reaction coordinates.
-The question of wether an enhanced sampling simulation has reached convergence is a crucial one.
+The question of whether an enhanced sampling simulation has reached convergence is a crucial one.
 In fact, convergence is surprisingly hard to define unequivocally.
 When a reference is available, it is rather straightforward to assess convergence by direclty comparing the estimated free energy and with the reference.
 However, computational references are often only available in toy model systems that have an analytical solution or that can be simulated for a sufficiently long time.
 When dealing with open areas of research, such a reference is often unavailable.
 Establishing criteria to evaluate the quality of an enhanced sampling simulation is a paramount topic that we will discuss in the tutorial.

 In OneOPES, we typically have a set of replicas that range in exploratory power.
 While main replica 0 contains only a single bias on primary CVs, higher replicas explicitly accelerate additional degrees of freedom.
 Therefore an accelerated exploration of the phase space is achieved in higher replicas.
 The visited configurations percolate down to replica 0 through replica exchange.
 Replica 0 thus gains in sampling quality and is used to calculate thermodynamic properties such as the free energy.
 A more detailed discussion on OneOPES is present in Section 2.